Head Coach, Men's Soccer

 Knight, a 2006 CU grad with a degree in psychology, gained three years of PDL experience playing for the Cascade Surge in Oregon.
 He was a two-time team captain and served as the squad’s ministry director.

-Knight had a short stint playing professionally for SV Gerasdorf in Austria and later spent time in Germany training and on trial with FC Leipzig, FC Amberg, and Regensberg.
+Knight had a short stint playing professionally for SV Gerasdorf in Austria and later spent time in Amberg, Germany and in Porto Alegre, Brazil training with FC Amberg and Gremio Esportivo Sapucaiense.